Jeimer Candelario Player Props: Nationals vs. Twins

 Twins Pitching Rankings

-- The 10.1 strikeouts per nine innings compiled by the Twins pitching staff ranks second in the league.
+- The pitching staff for the Twins has a collective 9.9 K/9, the second-best in the league.

-- The Twins' 3.16 team ERA ranks fourth among all MLB pitching staffs.
+- The Twins have the fourth-ranked team ERA across all league pitching staffs (3.15).

-- The Twins rank 16th in baseball in home runs given up (22 total, 1.2 per game).
+- Twins pitchers combine to give up 23 total home runs at a rate of 1.2 per game (to rank 17th in the league).

-- Mahle (1-2 with a 4.11 ERA and 18 strikeouts in 15 1/3 innings pitched) makes the start for the Twins, his fourth of the season.
+- Lopez gets the start for the Twins, his fifth of the season.
+He is 1-1 with a 1.73 ERA and 33 strikeouts through 26 2/3 innings pitched.

-- In his most recent appearance -- out of the bullpen on Thursday -- the right-hander threw 2/3 innings against the Boston Red Sox while surrendering hits.
+- In his last appearance on Sunday, the righty tossed six innings against the New York Yankees, allowing two earned runs while surrendering seven hits.

-- In three games this season, the 28-year-old has an ERA of 4.11, with 10.6 strikeouts per nine innings.
-Opponents are batting .283 against him.

 © 2023 Data Skrive.
 All rights reserved.